 The Am I Being Abused? checklist has more specific examples of what kinds of behavior can be considered abuse.

 The law defines domestic violence in very specific ways.
-Every state and U.S. territory has laws that allow its courts to issue protection orders, as do many Indian tribes.
+Every state and U.S. territory has laws that allow its courts to issue protection orders, as do many tribal lands.
 Each state, territory or tribe decides for itself how to define domestic violence and how its laws will help and protect victims, so the laws are different from one state to another.
-Although you may be a victim of domestic violence, the laws in your state may be written in a way that does not include or protect you (for example, emotional or psychological abuse may not qualify you for a protection order and may not be illegal under your state's criminal laws).
+Although you may be a victim of domestic violence, the laws in your state may be written in a way that does not include or protect you (for example, emotional or psychological abuse may not qualify you for a protection order in some states and may not be illegal under your state's criminal laws).
 This does not mean that you are not a victim, and it does not mean that you should not seek help.

 The law is a useful and important tool for increasing safety and independence, but it is not the only tool.
 In addition to help from a lawyer, you might benefit from safety planning, medical care, counseling, economic assistance and planning, job placement, childcare, eldercare or pet care assistance, or many other types of practical help and advice.
 You can seek assistance from advocates, shelters, support groups, the National Domestic Violence Hotline (1-800-799-SAFE (7233)) and perhaps even your religious leader or doctor.